neu-se/CS4530-Fall-2022/Assignments/project-deliverable.md

 #### 10% Process Overview
 ##### Satisfactory:
-* Process Overview contains a description of any project management process (i.e., agile) used during the project
-* It uses sprints, sprint reviews, retrospectives and blameless reviews.
+* Process overview contains a detailed description of the manner in which agile project management processes were used during the project (i.e., sprints, sprint reviews, retrospectives and blameless reviews).
-* It provides summary of changes made in the process during the project.
+* It provides a summary of what was planned to happen in each sprint vs what actually happened, with a discussion of what was revised as a result.
 * The document is at most 2 pages (fewer pages are absolutely acceptable, consider this a rough limit)

 #### Meets minimum requirements:
-* Process Overview includes a description of any project management process (i.e., agile) used during the project.
+* It provides a summary of what was planned to happen in each sprint vs what actually happened, with a discussion of what was revised as a result.
 * The document is at most 2 pages (fewer pages are absolutely acceptable, consider this a rough limit)

 ### 10% Demonstration / Posters